-- Schools must ensure a sufficient number of staff is trained and certified to administer the gradeappropriate, state-prescribed English language proficiency screener, to immediately place students in appropriate services - The Assessment page on the KC includes information about and steps for getting certified and ordering screening materials - Screeners can be administered by the following personnel: - Licensed instructional personnel teachers, including bilingual teachers and ESL teachers, general education classroom teachers, special education teachers, who have completed EL Screeners certification and passed the online quizzes - Licensed non-instructional personnel coordinators, program directors, school psychologists, speech and language therapists, assistant principals, principals, who have completed EL Screeners certification and passed the online quizzes - review Screener Overview Slides (for exceptions) on EL Screener KC page - The ELPT must have the "Bilingual Coordinator" role in Aspen to enter: - Pre-IPT letter scores - RAW scores for the MODEL - proficiency levels will be calculated in the system, once all assessment information is entered - WIDA Screener proficiency level (PL), all 7 PLs - when testing on paper, these are calculated using WIDA Online Calculator - when testing online, these are obtained from WIDA AMS - Please note that students who are unable to complete any items in a domain are given the lowest possible score for that section for the purpose of calculating PLs - If clerical errors are made when entering screener scores, schools must submit an SRR with appropriate documentation (see SRR) to OLCE.
-Schools are unable to correct clerical errors without OLCE's approval - Students who don't meet the criteria for English Language Proficiency are considered ELs and entitled to the appropriate Bilingual Education Services - ELPTs are advised to keep copies of screener and ACCESS certification records of school staff in a folder/binder for reference
+- Schools must ensure a sufficient number of staff is trained and certified to administer the gradeappropriate, state-prescribed English language proficiency screener, to immediately place students in appropriate services. - The Assessment page on the KC includes information about and steps for getting certified and ordering screening materials. - Screeners can be administered by the following personnel: - Licensed instructional personnel teachers, including bilingual teachers and ESL teachers, general education classroom teachers, special education teachers, who have completed EL Screeners certification and passed the online quizzes - Licensed non-instructional personnel coordinators, program directors, school psychologists, speech and language therapists, assistant principals, principals, who have completed EL Screeners certification and passed the online guizzes - review Screener Overview Slides (for exceptions) on EL Screener KC page - If clerical errors are made when entering screener scores, schools must submit an SRR with appropriate documentation (see SRR) to OLCE.
+Schools are unable to correct clerical errors without OLCE's approval. - Students who don't meet the criteria for English Language Proficiency are considered ELs and entitled to the appropriate Bilingual Education Services - ELPTs must keep copies of screener and ACCESS certification records of school staff.